 Recipe Overview

-Why you’ll love it: Meatballs are so handy to have in the freezer for quick dinners.
+Why you’ll love it: You’ll be amazed at how flavorful and tender these baked homemade meatballs are.
+Make a double batch because meatballs are so handy to have in the freezer for quick dinners!

 How long it takes: 35 minutes